lihaoyi/scala.rx/readme.md

 The basic entities you have to care about are `Var`, `Rx` and `Obs`:

-- a `Var` is a smart variable which you can get using `a()` and set using `a() = ...`.
+- `Var`: a smart variable which you can get using `a()` and set using `a() = ...`.
 Whenever its value changes, it notifies any downstream entity which needs to be recalculated.
-- a `Rx` is a reactive definition which automatically captures any `Var`s or other `Rx`s which get called in its body, flagging them as dependencies and re-calculating whenever one of them changes.
+- `Rx`: a reactive definition which automatically captures any `Var`s or other `Rx`s which get called in its body, flagging them as dependencies and re-calculating whenever one of them changes.
 Like a `Var`, you can use the `a()` syntax to retrieve its value, and it also notifies downstream entities when the value changes.
-- a `Obs` is an observer on one or more `Var` s or `Rx` s, performing some side-effect when the observed node changes entity.
+- `Obs`: an observer on one or more `Var` s or `Rx` s, performing some side-effect when the observed node changes entity.

 Using these components, you can easily construct a *dataflow graph*, and have the various values within the dataflow graph be kept up to date when the inputs to the graph change: